EtienneHenn/Autum-Leaf-Assesment/README.md

     a)  Created a python script named response_time.py

+    *import requests
+    *import time
+    *import os

-    b)  Added the following python libraries: request, time, os
+    b)  Imported the following python libraries: request, time, os

-    c)  Created a function that takes a int and a str variables
+    c)  Created a function that takes a int and a str variable

-    d)  Created a flout variable called "time_lapse" in order to add the
+    d)  Created a float variable called "time_lapse" in order to sum the response time

+    e)  Included a time method from the time library to record the function time elapsed
+        1)

 4)  **Question 4**